The general linear group as a complete invariant for C*-algebras: The case of Kirchberg algebras

 We show $\tilde\theta_*$ is well defined and injective: Fix any two projections $p,q$ in $\PA$.
 Assume $[p]=[q]$.
-Since $p,q$ are infinite the assumption is equivalent to $p,q$ being unitary equivalent, \cf{}\cite[Corollary 6.11.9]{Bla}.
-By Lemma \ref{lem11} the assumption is equivalent to $p,q$ being similar.
+Since $p,q$ are infinite the assumption is equivalent to $p,q$ being unitary equivalent, see Corollary~6.11.9 in \cite{Bla}.
+By Lemma~\ref{lem11} the assumption is equivalent to $p,q$ being similar.
 Since $\tilde\theta$ and $\tilde\theta^{-1}$ preserves similarity the assumption is equivalent to $\tilde\theta(p),\tilde\theta(q)$ being similar.
-By definition of $p',q'$ the assumption is equivalent to $p',q'$ being similar, and hence unitary equivalent (\cf{}Lemma \ref{lem11}).
-Using \cite[Corollary 6.11.9]{Bla} once more we obtain that the assumption $[p]=[q]$ is equivalent to $[p']=[q']$.
+By definition of $p',q'$ the assumption is equivalent to $p',q'$ being similar, and hence unitary equivalent (see Lemma~\ref{lem11}).
+Using Corollary~6.11.9 in \cite{Bla} once more we obtain that the assumption $[p]=[q]$ is equivalent to $[p']=[q']$.